IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 the Board's fiduciary responsibilities.

 As explained in {{staff-responsibilities}}, the IETF Executive Director is expected to develop, execute, and report on the annual budget.
-Regular reporting is expected to include monthly and quarterly forecast vs. budget statements, including updated projections of income and expenses for the full fiscal year.
+Regular reporting is expected to include forecast vs. budget statements, including updated projections of income and expenses for the full fiscal year.

 The Board, as explained in {{board-responsibilities}}, is expected to review and approve the budget, as well as to provide ongoing oversight of the budget and of any other significant financial matters.